avalon60/OraTAPI/README.md

 - **ora_tapi_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `ora_tapi_csv_dir = resources/config`
   - **Purpose**: Used to control which files should be generated based on the CSV configuration file.
+Relative paths are resolved with precedence of project override, then `~/OraTAPI`, then packaged defaults.
 This allows fine grain control of which files should be generated and written/overwritten.
 New file entries are automatically added when tables are processed and no corresponding entry is found.
 In addition this also allows table domains (%table_domain_lc%) to be configured.

 - **pi_columns_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `pi_columns_csv_dir = resources/config`
   - **Purpose**: Used to control which columns should be omitted from parameter logging when the `llogger` templates are active.
+Relative paths are resolved with precedence of project override, then `~/OraTAPI`, then packaged defaults.
 This is provided to avoid PI (personal information) columns being logged.
 ---

 #### [api_controls]